Iceland: the Land of Fire and Ice.

 The minute you land in Reykjavik, you’ll know you’re not in Kansas anymore.
-The spoken language and the written language (check out the alphabet) are different.
-And as soon as you leave the airport, you’ll begin to appreciate just how amazing, how spectacular Iceland is.
+As soon as you leave the airport, you’ll begin to appreciate just how amazing, how spectacular Iceland is.

 You and your group will start by heading to the Snaefellsnes Peninsula.
 Here you’ll explore Iceland’s coastline, hike alongside a glacier, Snaefellsjokull, and sea kayak with professional guides for two days, on the lookout for seals, whales and puffins.